Congressional Art Competition

 The overall winner will travel to Washington, D.C. to see their artwork displayed in the national student art exhibit in the U.S. Capitol and attend a reception in their honor.

-County winners will have their artwork displayed in one of Congressman Walden's district offices in Bend, Medford, Hood River, and La Grande and will attend receptions in recognition of their talent in the district.
+County winners will have their artwork displayed in one of Congressman Walden's district offices in Bend, Medford, and Hood River, and will attend receptions in recognition of their talent in the district.

 Overall Winner for Oregon's Second District